Reading a file line by line in Bash

 done < filename.txt

-Example 1: Identifying Lines Containing a Specific Word:
+Example 1: Searching for a Specific Keyword

 while read -r line; do